800 now living in Powderhorn Park as neighbors fret and leaders wrestle over next steps

 "When this first started, I assumed it would fall apart in two weeks — just be patient," said Peter Gross, who lives across the street and has had to cut down on his twice-daily walks in the park.
 "It's sticking together more than I thought."

-As blasting car music along 10th Avenue South punctuated their stories, the Ojibwe women described how hard it was to find housing with Tonya’s criminal history and Julia’s rental evictions.
+As blasting car music punctuated their stories, the Ojibwe women described how hard it was to find housing with Tonya's criminal history and Julia's rental evictions.

 "I don't even want to look now … I don't want to get told no," said Julia, who was writing "homeless" on a piece of cardboard to solicit donations off the street later.
 "I'm afraid of rejection, I guess."